Zika fever: Vaccine

-As of 2016 there was no available vaccine.
+As of 2016, there was no available vaccine.
 Development was a priority of the US National Institutes of Health (NIH), but officials stated that development of a vaccine could take years.
 To speed new drug development regulatory strategies were proposed by the WHO and NIH.
 Animal and early human studies were underway as of September 2016.
 As of December 2019, there were several vaccine candidates in various stages of development.

 Mosquito control

-Disease control in the affected countries currently centres around mosquito control.
-Several approaches are available for the management of Aedes aegypti mosquito populations, including the destruction of larval breeding sites (the aquatic pools in which eggs are laid and larvae hatch prior to mosquito development into flying adults); and, insecticides targeting either the larval stages, adult mosquitoes or both.
+Disease control in the affected countries currently centers around mosquito control.
+Several approaches are available for the management of Aedes aegypti mosquito populations, including the destruction of larval breeding sites (the aquatic pools in which eggs are laid and larvae hatch before mosquito development into flying adults); and, insecticides targeting either the larval stages, adult mosquitoes or both.
 Additionally, a whole host of novel technologies are under current development for mosquito control and the World Health Organization has recently lent its support for the accelerated development of modern methods for mosquito control such as the use of Wolbachia bacteria to render mosquitoes resistant to the virus, and, the release of sterilized male mosquitoes that breed with wild female mosquitoes to give rise to non-viable offspring (offspring that do not survive to the biting, adult stage).

-Oxitec’s genetically modified OX513A mosquito was approved by Brazil's National Biosecurity Technical Commission (CTNBio) in April 2014 and it was being used to try to combat mosquitoes carrying the Zika virus in the town of Piracicaba, São Paulo in 2016.
+Oxitec's genetically modified OX513A mosquito was approved by Brazil's National Biosecurity Technical Commission (CTNBio) in April 2014 and it was being used to try to combat mosquitoes carrying the Zika virus in the town of Piracicaba, São Paulo in 2016.

 In the 1940s and 1950s, the Aedes aegypti mosquito was eradicated on some Caribbean islands and in at least eighteen Latin American countries.
-Decreasing political will and presumably available money, mosquito resistance to insecticide, and a pace of urbanization which exceeded eradication efforts led to this mosquito's comeback.
+Decreasing political will and presumably available money, mosquito resistance to insecticide, and a pace of urbanization that exceeded eradication efforts led to this mosquito's comeback.

+Machine learning and Zika virus monitoring

+Due to the difficulty of diagnosing the Zika virus early, as many cases are asymptomatic, machine learning techniques have emerged as a potentially promising solution for improving the prediction and surveillance of virus outbreaks.
+This approach would track the virus's spread by analyzing genetic data, media, and climate history to identify environmental changes that allow Aedes mosquitoes to thrive.
+Such insights could aid in early warning and preventative efforts.
+However, challenges remain in integrating these methods into healthcare systems and ensuring the data quality used for accurate predictions.